-Early Sunday morning, the polling stations opened for the approximately 27 million eligible voters in Peru.
+Early Sunday morning, polling stations opened for the approximately 27 million eligible voters in Peru.

-"The disorder and corruption are great, but we will vote, as always, for the lesser evil," said Hugo Vasquez, a 67-year-old handicraft vendor in Lima.
+"The disorder and corruption are great, but we will vote, as always, for the lesser evil," said Hugo Vasquez, a 67-year-old handicrafts vendor in Lima.

-Roberto Sánchez, who is running for the third time, has been accused of cheating over party contributions before the election and risks being put on trial.
+Roberto Sánchez, who is running for the third time, is accused of cheating over party contributions and risks being put on trial.

 Opinion polls indicate a close race, and the election results are expected to take several weeks.